This post may contain affiliate links.

 What About Severe Diastasis Recti?

-Yep, even severe diastasis recti can usually be corrected without surgery.
+According to Licensed Physical Therapist and instructor at Fit2B, Kelly Dean, even severe diastasis recti can usually be corrected without surgery.

-Kelly Dean is a Licensed Physical Therapist and a guest instructor at Fit2B.
 Kelly gave birth to 3 children and had 2 second trimester miscarriages.
 After this, she discovered that she had severe diastasis recti, leaving her with a six-finger-wide and deep gap.
 She was told by medical professionals that her only option was going to be surgery.

 Instead, she turned to her to her previous experiences as an LPT and seeing how the body had an ability to heal itself.
 Kelly used functional exercise for diastasis recti, and healed her own body.